Les Dayman

 Leslie Clarence "Bro" Dayman (28 October 1901 – 11 March 1979) was an Australian Rules footballer who played for Port Adelaide in the South Australian National Football League (SANFL) and Footscray in the Victorian Football League (VFL).

 Family

-The fifth of the seven children of Arthur Ernest Dayman (1873—1944), and Edith Annie Dayman (1872—1937), née Smitham, Leslie Clarence Dayman was born at Salisbury, South Australia on 28 October 1901.
+The fifth of the seven children of Arthur Ernest Dayman, and Edith Annie Dayman, née Smitham, Leslie Clarence Dayman was born at Salisbury, South Australia on 28 October 1901.

-His eldest brother, Clement Gordon Lyle Dayman (1892–1967), also played with Port Adelaide.
+His eldest brother, Clem Dayman, also played with Port Adelaide.